fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Basics of C.md

 <img alt="Compiler becomes C code" src="{attach}compiler.png" style="max-width:400px;">
 </p>

 In our course, we use TCC ('tiny C compiler') for Windows and GCC for Mac and Linux to compile our programs.
-To do so, follow the guide [here](/c-course/tcc-guide).
+Make sure you've installed this (check out our [VSCode Download guide](/c-course/downloading-vscode/) for more instructions).

+To compile in VSCode:

+1. Press CTRL+SHIFT+P, and type "TCC".
+2. Select 'TCC: Compile'.

 ## 1.4 Run your C program
 Make sure you have:

 1. Copied and saved the code into a file called `hello.c`
-2. Installed TCC or GCC using the instructions above
-3. Navigated in your terminal/command prompt to the correct folder, or opened `cmd` in the desired folder with `tcc.exe`
+2. Press CTRL+SHIFT+P, and type "TCC".
+3. Select 'TCC: Run'.

 To run the program on Mac:
 ```bash